Play

 Published 11/09/2024

-Updated 08/07/2025
+Updated 10/21/2025

 7-minutes read!

 As someone deeply interested in pregnancy-related topics, I understand the unique challenges expecting mothers face, especially when it comes to physical changes.
-Among these, swelling in pregnancy—or edema—is a common concern that can cause discomfort, particularly in the legs, feet, hands, and ankles.
+Among these, swelling in pregnancy or edema—is a common concern that can cause discomfort, particularly in the legs, feet, hands, and ankles.

 Edema occurs when excess fluid builds up in body tissues, leading to noticeable puffiness.
 This condition is normal during pregnancy, as the body produces more blood and bodily fluids to support the needs of the developing baby.

 If you’ve noticed swollen and sore hands during pregnancy or discomfort in your feet, you're not alone.
 But how can you find a balance between comfort and care during this period?
-Let’s dive into the causes, symptoms, and ways to effectively manage foot and ankle swelling during pregnancy.
+Let’s dive into the causes, symptoms, and ways to effectively managen foot and ankle swelling during pregnancy.

 Several physiological changes during pregnancy contribute to pregnancy fluid retention in the legs and other areas of the body:

 • Hormonal Changes: Hormones like progesterone relax blood vessel walls, slowing circulation and causing fluid buildup.
+Read our other article and learn more about hormonal changes during pregnancy.

 • Pressure on Veins: As the uterus grows, it puts pressure on the veins in the lower body, especially those in the pelvis and legs.
 This compression restricts blood flow back to the heart, leading to fluid pooling in the lower extremities.
 This causes foot problems during pregnancy, such as swelling and soreness.